omgwenxx/microbiome/README.md

 # Microbiome Framework

-This is a framework to download (using [portal_client](https://github.com/IGS/portal_client)) and process fastq files from [HMP Data Portal](https://portal.hmpdacc.org/) containing
+This is a framework to download fastq files (using [portal_client](https://github.com/IGS/portal_client)) from [HMP Data Portal](https://portal.hmpdacc.org/) containing
-16s rRNA raw sequence data.
+16s rRNA raw sequence data and then process them.
 The framework uses [mothur](https://mothur.org/) to process the data and generate tables of counts of the number of 16s rRNA genes that are affiliated with different operational taxonomic units (OTUs).
-Lastly, we use [idability](http://huttenhower.sph.harvard.edu/idability) to build and evaluate hitting-set-based codes in order to analyze personalized codes from microbiome data and evaluate the performance of re-identifying subjects.
+Lastly, we use [idability](http://huttenhower.sph.harvard.edu/idability) to build and evaluate hitting-set-based metagenomic codes in order to analyze personalized codes from microbiome data and evaluate the performance of re-identifying subjects.

 **Table of Contents**